Can you use Essential Oils for Children?

 At the upper end, these children are getting closer to the age when you can treat them as an adult.
 These dilutions give you a range with an upper limit suitable for most of the age group but feel free to lower the amount of oil if you wish –

 - Up to 15 drops Essential Oil per 50ml carrier oil for body application or massage

 - 3-4 drops Essential oil in a tablespoon of dispersant or unscented liquid soap for a bath

 - 3-4 drops in a vaporiser or diffuser.

 Remember that any parent or carer will know their child best, so if you ever notice a reaction to any essential oil, whether that be behaviour changes, a rash on the skin or anything else that concerns you, cease use of any essential oil and seek professional advice.

-Essential oils are natural and usually very safe if best practice guidelines are followed.
+Essential oils are natural and usually very safe if you follow best practice guidelines.

 (This information is meant as general advice.
 Please consult your health practitioner or a qualified aromatherapist for advice on your specific situation.)